ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 - Malenko (for the fantastic Sega Saturn graphics tutorials)

-- Duralumin (for jumping in to help, providing amazing translation and knowledge)
+- Duralumin (for jumping in to help, providing amazing translation and cultural knowledge)

 - Derek "ateam" Pascarella (for always being helpful and giving so much time & resources to the community)